-- We have a positive school environment that provides safety, security and support for students and promotes positive relationships and wellbeing. - We strive to build strong partnerships between the school, families and the broader community that means all members work together to ensure the safety of students. - We create opportunities for cross-age connections amongst students through school plays, athletics, music programs, peer support programs and the House system structure - We engage in school wide positive behaviour support strategies with our staff and students, which includes programs such as: - Respectful Relationships - Berry Street Education Model - School Wide Positive Behaviour Support - In the classroom, our social and emotional learning curriculum teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
-This promotes resilience, assertiveness, conflict resolution and problem solving. - The Peer Support Program encourages positive relationships between students in different year levels.
-We seek to empower students to be confident communicators and to resolve conflict in a non-aggressive and constructive way. - Students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed.
+- We have programs that strive to provide safety, security and support for students and promotes positive relationships and wellbeing. - We strive to build strong partnerships between the school, families and the broader community that means all members work together to ensure the safety of students. - We create opportunities for cross-age connections amongst students through vertical learning mentor groups, school plays, athletics, music programs, peer support programs and the House system structure. - We engage in positive behaviour support strategies with our staff, students and community. - In learning mentor classes, our learning mentor curriculum teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
+This promotes resilience, assertiveness, conflict resolution and problem solving. - Teachers use the eight essential elements of Positive Classroom Management to discourage bullying and promote positive behaviour.

+- A range of tier 2 interventions are planned for each year to raise awareness about bullying and its impacts. - We promote upstander behaviour as a way of empowering our students to take appropriate action positively and safely when they see or hear of a peer being bullied. - The Peer Support Program encourages positive relationships between students in different year levels.
+We seek to empower students to be confident communicators and to resolve conflict in a non-aggressive and constructive way. - Students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed. - Students are aware of their key support network through the college via house assemblies and learning mentors.